 - Damage to the vehicle caused by lack of proper care / maintenance of the vehicle.

 - Driving under the influence of drugs or alcohol.

 Personal injury and possessions are not covered and fall under your medical and travel insurance.

 You can consult our full terms and conditions here.

 Do I need an international driving license in Madagascar?

 Yes, you need an international driving license, which you can obtain in your country of residence.

 How to deal with traffic police?

 There are not many traffic police in Madagascar.
 If you do see them, they are most likely either sleeping or smile and wave.
-On our latest 5 week road trip through the island, we were pulled over only once!
 Traffic police focus on trucks instead.
-Advice which comes in handy when dealing with any kind of government official is to remain patient and friendly, greet them politely in Malagasy or French, make a joke and you have a new friend.
-They will want to see your driver's license (a valid license from your own country of residence is accepted) and ID, check car papers and if the vehicle is insured.
-Of course that has been taken care of if you rent a car from Roadtrip Madagascar.
+Advice that comes in handy when dealing with any kind of government official is to remain patient and friendly, greet them politely in Malagasy or French, make a joke and you have a new friend.
+They will want to see your driver's license and ID, check car papers and if the vehicle is insured.
+Of course that has been taken care of if you rent a car from Roadtrip Africa.

-If you have committed an offence (speeding, dangerous overtaking or other), you’ll have to pay the fine.
+If you have committed an offense (speeding, dangerous overtaking), you’ll have to pay the fine.
 Officially this should be done at the nearest police station.
-That office can be miles away and can be a very time consuming procedure.
-Usually they will also offer a faster payment option and hint you buy them a soda (this is not something you propose though).
+That office can be miles away and can be a very time-consuming procedure.
+Usually, they will also offer a faster payment option and hint you buy them a soda (this is not something you propose though).